 Here’s what the zero waste hierarchy should look like.

 The more closely you follow this hierarchy, the less waste you will produce.
 What is leftover will only be the smallest amounts.
 Many zero waste bloggers have already proven the concept, fitting years’ worth of garbage into a single mason jar.

 However, it takes a while to get to this place.
-I’m absolutely still working towards this.
+I’m absolutely still working towards absolute zero waste.

 1) Find out if you have city recycling.